 The priorities for R&D&I funding, including near market activities, will be derived from the MAR as a part of the annual review cycle.
-The MAR is referenced within the Horizon 2020 ICT-24 work programme.
-The work programme shares a common descriptive framework with the MAR.
+The MAR is referenced within the Horizon 2020 ICT work programme document.
+The work programme shares a common descriptive framework with the MAR and the MAR is used as a reference document for proposers and evaluators.